-Our sustainable strategies are implemented with sustainable ETFs based on the MSCI Socially Responsible Indexes.
+The global equity part of our sustainable strategies is implemented with sustainable ETFs and index funds based on the MSCI Socially Responsible and the MSCI ESG Leaders Indices.
 Sustainability is taken into account in various ways:

-- First, some industries are completely excluded.
-These include alcohol, gambling, tobacco, eroticism, nuclear power, military weapons, civilian firearms and genetically modified organisms.
+- First, certain industries are completely excluded.
+These include alcohol, gambling, tobacco, eroticism, nuclear power, military weapons, civil firearms and genetically modified organisms.

-- Second, all companies of the remaining sectors are analyzed and evaluated in the areas of environment, social affairs and corporate governance (ESG for Environment, Social and Governance).
-The resulting ESG rating ranges from CCC to AAA, whereby a "good" or at least an A must be achieved in order to be included in the index.
+- All remaining industries are then analyzed and evaluated in the second step in the environmental, social and corporate governance (ESG for environment, social and governance) areas.
+The resulting ESG rating ranges from CCC to AAA.
+A "good" or at least an A must be achieved in order to be included in the index.

-- Third, it is also investigated whether a company has been subject of controversy (e.g. human rights violations or the cause of serious environmental damage).
-Companies with a score of four or higher (on a ten-level scale) are also excluded.
+- Third, it is also examined whether a company has been subject of controversy (e.g. human rights violations or causing serious environmental damage).
+Companies with a score of four or higher (on a ten-point scale) are also excluded.

-Finally, the best-in-class approach means that in each sector, companies with the best ESG rating are first taken into account and included in the index.
-This happens until 25% of the market capitalization of the respective sector is reached.
+Finally, the best-in-class approach means that in each industry, companies with the best ESG rating are considered first and included in the Index.
+This happens until 25% (50% in the case of the MSCI ESG Leaders indices) of the market capitalization of the respective industry is reached.

 The client can choose between "Global", "Switzerland" and "Global Sustainable".
 We recommend focusing on "global" in order to keep investment costs as low as possible and spread investment risks as widely as possible.
 Strategies with investment focus "Switzerland" invest at least 75% in Switzerland across all asset classes.
 The "Global Sustainable" focus does not invest in gold, companies in the alcohol, gambling, tobacco, eroticism, nuclear power and weapons sectors.
 In addition, all equity investments outside Switzerland are made in accordance with the strict ESG sustainability criteria.
 For these sustainable strategies, the sustainable ETFs used cause an average additional cost of about 0.10%.